Should you sell your existing home before you move into a new one?

-- If the mortgage on your existing home is not completely paid off, you will have to secure another mortgage to finance purchasing your next home.
+- If the mortgage on your existing home is not entirely paid off, you will have to secure another mortgage to finance purchasing your next home.

 - When you have moved into your next home, you will have 3 years to sell the previous one if you want exemption from paying stamp duty.
-This means that time will not be on your side when you go off selling your previous home which.
+This means that time will not be on your side when you sell your previous home.
 This will increase the pressure on you to sell.

 - You may be risking a downfall in the property market.
-You previous home could drop in value.
+Your previous home could drop in value.

-If you feel that you want to move into your next home at the same time you sell the previous one, our article on this subject will equip you with all the necessary information you need to make this decision.
+Click here to find out how you can move into your next home at the same time you sell the previous one.
+Our article on this subject will equip you with all the necessary information you need to decide.

 Please note that the information provided on this page: